 [Heading deleted by No. 6 of 2008 s.
 41(4)(a).]

-1. Bail before conviction at discretion of court etc., except for child
+1. Bail before conviction at discretion of court or judicial officer except for child

 Subject to clauses 3A and 3C, the grant or refusal of bail to an accused, other than a child, who is in custody awaiting an appearance in court before conviction for an offence shall be at the discretion of the judicial officer or authorised officer in whom jurisdiction is vested, and that discretion shall be exercised having regard to the following questions as well as to any others which he considers relevant —